erik-riklund/wow/README.md

 )
 ```

-The second example highlights the `backbone.onAddonReady` method, which allows you to execute a callback when another addon is fully loaded.
-This can be useful when your plugin interacts with or depends on another addon, ensuring that it is available before executing any related code:
+If your plugin interacts with another addon, you can use `backbone.onAddonReady` to ensure that the target addon is completely loaded before executing related code.

 ```lua
 backbone.onAddonReady(